Halalaluyafail3/MultiMapTemplate/README.md

 # Pointer Lifetime
 A pointer to an entry will exist for as long as the entry exists.<br>
-A pointer to a pointer to an entry will exist until an entry is added or removed.
+A pointer to a pointer to an entry will exist until an entry is added to or removed from the map which the entry is a part of.

 # Reserved Identifiers